 Save a little time for checking your work.
 Before handing in your exam, reserve a few minutes to go back over your work.
 Check for missing initialization/return statements, correct parameters passed to functions, etc. We try not to deduct points for minor things if it is obvious what you meant, but sometimes it is difficult to decipher your true intention.
 You might save yourself a few lost points by tidying up the details at the end.

 Download the exam ahead of time.
-The exam file that you open in BlueBok will be posted Thursday morning.
-Download the encrypted exam before you come to the midterm so that you are ready to go when the test starts.
+The exam file that you open in BlueBook will be posted on the course website in advance of the exam; we will also send out an email when it is available.
+Download the encrypted exam before you come to the exam so that you are ready to go when the test starts.
 We will provide a password when the test starts that unlocks the exam.

 Prepare your laptop.
 We will have limited outlets available for those who absolutely need them.
-Come with a laptop that has enough battery for 2 hours.
+Come with a laptop that has enough battery for the full exam.
 If you need battery it would be useful for you to bring your own power strip.
 Make sure your computer isn’t just about to run out of memory.

 Always remember why you are at school.
 Learning and education tend to be a more fulfilling goal than just high grades.
 If you work hard, study lots and feel good about your understanding of computer science, that is an achievement to be proud of in itself — regardless of how many points you get relative to the other students in the class.
 Remember that computer science is not an easy endeavor, even for experienced computer scientists.